slepming/ImageViewer/README.md

-Image Viewer for my rices;
+Image Viewer with Vulkan for my rices(and it's my experiment);